mrhavens/openmaint_docker/README.md

 # openmaint_docker

+### What is openMAINT?

-OpenMaint is web based Property & Facility Management application that is fully open source.
+openMAINT is web based Property & Facility Management application that is fully open source.
 It is used for managing fixed and transferable physical assets such as buildings and furniture, along with related maintenance.

+### What stack does this distro of openMAINT use?

 This is a fully functional OpenMAINT 2.0 solution using docker containers that employs the following customized stack: